 Mr Apte argues that even though the insurance component is offered free of cost, the AMC incurs an expense towards the cover, that is, the management fee charged to the scheme is utilised for providing the cover.
 Therefore, theoretically, one could argue that had the insurance cover not been included in the scheme, the AMC could have passed on the savings to the unit holders via a lower management fee charge.

-financial advisor can opt for these schemes, especially for building a corpus for long-term goals like retirement or children's education.
+Experts feel that such schemes are best suited to investors who want to ensure the completion of their financial plans even in case of their death.
+"Middle-income families that do not have an access to a qualified financial advisor can opt for these schemes, especially for building a corpus for long-term goals like retirement or children's education.
 They would do well to ensure that the goal target corpus is insured and also linked to equity markets," suggests Mr Pawar.

-find the same very appealing as the total amount which can be paid out as insurance is typically limited to around Rs 10- Rs 20 lakh," adds Mr Apte.
+"This type of scheme could be beneficial to all classes of investors who are using the SIP route to make investments, though high net-worth investors would not find the same very appealing as the total amount which can be paid out as insurance is typically limited to around Rs 10- Rs 20 lakh," adds Mr Apte.

 The bottomline is that such schemes shouldn't be construed as MFs' answer to ULIPs; any decision regarding investing in these schemes should be taken solely on the basis of their performance potential.